jeromecy/jeromecy.github.io/workdone.md

 ---
 layout: page
-title: Work
+title: My Work
-permalink: /workdone/
+permalink: /Workdone/
 ---

-This is a list of work I have done.
+This is a list of works/projects I have done.

+## 1 project one

+## project two